What is a Skin Allergy Test?

 A skin allergy test is an umbrella term used to refer to a number of testing procedures used in the diagnosis of allergies.
 Skin allergy tests are popular because they help in the diagnosis of many common allergies.

 They also have the advantage of being less invasive than blood tests and provide a good alternative for children or patients who may have an aversion to needles.
 They also cause little pain or inconvenience for a patient and can be conducted on an outpatient basis.
 Your allergist can help you determine which skin allergy test is best for your needs.

 There are several different types of skin tests used by the medical community in the diagnosis of allergies.
 Each of these tests comes with its own pros and cons.
 Some tests are better for assessing certain conditions, for example, while other tests are a better fit for certain patients.

 Some conditions, too, including food allergies, are more diagnostically complex and may require additional testing beyond just a skin test.
 Determining which test is the best option for you should be done in close consultation with your doctor or allergist.

-Given the complexities of food allergies, however, skin tests are not typically the only diagnostic procedure involved in diagnosing these conditions.
+Skin tests can help diagnose food allergies; however, given the complexities of food allergies, skin tests are not typically the only diagnostic procedure involved in diagnosing these conditions.
 Patients with suspected food allergies may require additional testing.
 Skin allergy tests are popular due to their simplicity and to the fact that they are not invasive procedures.

 As with any medical procedure, there are some risks associated with skin allergy testing.
 The most common side effect associated with skin testing is the occurrence of an allergic response in the skin.
 This typically involves the development of swollen itchy red bumps and blisters.